gisisfun/map_polygons/README.md

 The SQL code has been written to render the final product and a descriptive presentation of the process.

-### Table of area weighted processing files and their input and output files
+### Table of processing files and their input and output files

 | File             | Input                            | Output                           |
 | :----------------|:---------------------------------|:---------------------------------|